deviantony/docker-elk/README.md

 #### Via the Kibana web UI

-**NOTE**: You need to inject data into Logstash before being able to configure a Logstash index pattern via the Kibana web UI.
+> :information_source: You need to inject data into Logstash before being able to configure a Logstash index pattern via the Kibana web UI.
 Then all you have to do is hit the *Create* button.

-Refer to [Connect Kibana with Elasticsearch](https://www.elastic.co/guide/en/kibana/current/connect-to-elasticsearch.html) for detailed instructions about the index pattern configuration.
+Refer to [Connect Kibana with Elasticsearch][connect-kibana] for detailed instructions about the index pattern configuration.

 #### On the command line